(Not completely. But to a certain extent—and yes, even though the sincerity & good intentions of most of their proponents are undeniable.)

-Furthermore, they rarely mention the fact that children mirror parents, unless it is something blatantly obvious like a parent who complains that her children say “Shut up” to each other and their friends when the parent also tells the children to shut up.
+Furthermore, they rarely mention the fact that children mirror parents — unless it is some blatantly obvious imitation, like a parent who complains that her children say “Shut up”...because the parent also tells the children to shut up.

 Some might blame the parents for subconsciously provoking a child’s behavior, but that is not at all the same as seeing the experience as a message from Hashem and looking more deeply for extremely subtle similarities.

-But it’s the key part of the chinuch puzzle.
+But this subtle messaging is a key part of the chinuch puzzle.

 It is not easy, but time is running out and that’s why we’re all getting pushed to the wall by our children’s behavior.